 Our RealBlocks platform aims to make the user experience for both issuers and investors as intuitive as possible.
-With the only noticeable difference being the transaction of digital securities, which will represent equity interests in real estate assets, we believe users will find the platform easy to use.
-Through the issuance of digital securities backed by real estate assets\ on our platform, we believe we will be able to provide global access and liquidity for issuers and investors alike.
+With the only noticeable difference being the transaction of tokens, which will represent equity interests in real estate assets, we believe users will find the platform easy to use.
+Through the issuance of security tokens backed by real estate assets on our platform, we believe we will be able to provide global access and liquidity for issuers and investors alike.

-\ We expect these will not fluctuate significantly with the cryptocurrency market or stock market, as the underlying interest is in a real estate asset.
+We expect these will not fluctuate significantly with the cryptocurrency market or stock market, as the underlying interest is in a real estate asset.

-Digital Securities Backed by Real Estate Assets
+Tokens Backed by Real Estate Assets